Postcode area: NR13.

 Rackheath’s most significant characteristic in recent years has been its role as a focal point for new residential development.
 The North Rackheath (also referred to as Rackheath eco-community) development represents one of Norfolk’s largest planned growth initiatives, with proposals for thousands of new homes over the coming years.

 What’s Planned: The development framework includes residential properties ranging from affordable starter homes to executive detached houses, new primary and secondary schools, community facilities, green spaces, and improved transport infrastructure.
-The scheme emphasizes sustainable development, with walking and cycling routes, public transport improvements, and environmental considerations built into planning from inception.
+The scheme emphasises sustainable development, with walking and cycling routes, public transport improvements, and environmental considerations built into planning from inception.

 Current Status: Development is already underway across multiple phases, with new properties being completed and occupied.
 Infrastructure improvements including road upgrades (particularly the Broadland Northway improving access), utilities expansion, and school construction are progressing.
-This is not theoretical growth – visible change is happening now across the village.
+This is not theoretical growth, visible change is happening now across the village.

 Impact on Living Here: For current residents and new arrivals, this growth brings both opportunities and considerations.
 New amenities, improved infrastructure, and vibrancy are arriving alongside inevitable construction activity and changing village dynamics.
 Property values have benefited from development certainty, and new residents are finding modern homes built to contemporary standards.
 Schools and services are expanding to meet demand, though growth creates periods of adjustment.